MovieChat: From Dense Token to Sparse Memory for Long Video Understanding: Related Works

 \subsection{Multi-modal Large Language Models}

-LLMs~\cite{gpt4,brown2020language,touvron2023llama,touvron2023llama2,chiang2023vicuna,taori2023stanford} achieves great success recently.
-Many works try to build MLLMs~\cite{yin2023survey,fu2023mme,alayrac2022flamingo,zhu2023minigpt,li2023otter,li2022blip,li2023blip,gong2023multimodal,lyu2023macaw,ye2023mplug,dai2023instructblip,wang2023visionllm,liu2023visual,maaz2023video,su2023pandagpt,gao2023llama} by combining models of other modalities.
-Flamingo~\cite{alayrac2022flamingo} bridge powerful pretrained vision-only and language-only models and achieve state-of-the-art performance with few-shot learning, simply by prompting the model with task-specific examples.
-BLIP-2~\cite{li2023blip} proposes a generic and efficient pre-training strategy that bootstraps vision-language pre-training from off-the-shelf frozen pre-trained image encoders and frozen large language models.
-MiniGPT-4~\cite{zhu2023minigpt} aligns a frozen visual encoder with a frozen LLM, Vicuna~\cite{chiang2023vicuna}, using just one projection layer.
-Otter~\cite{li2023otter} is trained on MIMIC-IT~\cite{li2023mimic} and showcasing improved instruction-following ability and in-context learning.
-In video field, ChatVideo~\cite{wang2023chatvideo} treats tracklets as the basic video unit and allow user interacting with the LLMs.
+LLMs~\cite{gpt4,brown2020language,touvron2023llama,touvron2023llama2,chiang2023vicuna,taori2023stanford} have achieved great success in natural language processing (NLP) tasks recently.
+Many works try to build MLLMs~\cite{alayrac2022flamingo,zhu2023minigpt,li2023otter,li2023blip,gong2023multimodal,ye2023mplug,dai2023instructblip,wang2023visionllm,maaz2023video,gao2023llama} by combining models of other modalities.
+Flamingo~\cite{alayrac2022flamingo} bridges powerful pre-trained vision-only and language-only models and achieves state-of-the-art performance with few-shot learning.
+BLIP-2~\cite{li2023blip} proposes a generic and efficient pre-training strategy that bootstraps vision-language pre-training from an off-the-shelf frozen pre-trained image encoders and a frozen large language model.
+MiniGPT-4~\cite{zhu2023minigpt} also aligns a frozen visual encoder with a frozen LLM, Vicuna~\cite{chiang2023vicuna}, using just one projection layer to realize the system.
+Otter~\cite{li2023otter} showcases improved instruction-following ability and in-context learning.
+In video field, ChatVideo~\cite{wang2023chatvideo} treats tracklets as the basic video unit and allows users' interacting with the LLMs.
 VideoChat~\cite{li2023videochat} integrates video foundation models and LLMs via a learnable neural interface, excelling in spatiotemporal reasoning, event localization, and causal relationship inference.
-VideoChat Longvideo~\cite{videochatlong} further incorporates LangChain~\cite{langchain} into VideoChat to support video which more than one minutes.
-Video-LLaMA~\cite{zhang2023video} further leverage pre-trained models ImageBind~\cite{girdhar2023imagebind} and LLaMA~\cite{touvron2023llama} bootstraping cross-modal training in video following BLIP-2.
-Yet, those methods fails in handling long video understanding since high computation complexity, large memory cost, and weak long-term temporal connection.
-Therefore, our main efforts is to introduce memory mechanism to enhance those aspects.
+Video-LLaMA~\cite{zhang2023video} further leverages pre-trained models ImageBind~\cite{girdhar2023imagebind} and LLaMA~\cite{touvron2023llama}, bootstraping cross-modal training in videos following BLIP-2.
+Yet, these methods fail to handle long video understanding because of high computation complexity, large memory cost, and weak long-term temporal connection.
+Therefore, our main effort is to introduce an effective memory mechanism to overcome these challenges.